ricardozacarias/ricardozacarias.github.io/test.md

 This really looks like a sustainable process doesn't it?

 Recently government took [some steps](https://eco.sapo.pt/2019/10/23/lisboa-trava-novos-alojamentos-locais-na-baixa-avenida-da-liberdade-e-almirante-reis/) in an attempt to flatten this particular curve.
 They've defined radioactive-like *absolute containment areas* where no more apartments can be registered for short-term stay.

+The people that used to live in the city can tell you what the impact has been on rent prices.
+A lot of them find themselves across the river.

 ### Fig. 3 - Rent prices in Lisbon